alejocb/rgbdtam/README.md

 5-) Minimize geometric error

-use_depth_trackoing: [bool].
+use_depth_tracking: [bool].
 If false, geometric error will not be minimized (only the photometric error will be minimized).
 It is recommended to minimize also the geometric error unless RGBDTAM does not work in real-time in your computer.
 Default: True.

 # Contact